Polka Theatre Safeguarding Children Policy

 - providing effective management for staff and volunteers through supervision, support, training and quality assurance measures

-- safe recruitment of staff and volunteers, ensuring all necessary checks are made recording and storing information professionally and securely, and sharing information about safeguarding and good practice with children, their families, staff and volunteers via posters and discussion.
+- safe recruitment of staff and volunteers, ensuring all necessary checks are made recording and storing information professionally and securely, and sharing information about safeguarding and good practice with children, their families, staff and volunteers via posters and discussions

 - using our safeguarding procedures to share concerns and relevant information with agencies who need to know, and involving children, young people, parents, families and carers appropriately